browniefed/GDC/README.md

-Contenteditable is compltely broken.
-Google Docs is pretty fantasticish.
+Contenteditable is completely broken.
+Google Docs is pretty fantastic, and blows any richtext editor out of the water.
 Attempting to recreate a similar experience in CodeMirror.
 Hopefully with a decent enough API that people can develop on it.

-Few ideas around how to actually create the docs after reading through Ractive.
+The idea is evolving after discovering Ractive and reading up on React.
+The goal is to intelligently update the DOM by building a version of the document in JavaScript that then compiles to the expected look of the document but all in real time.
-The idea being that the doc actually lives in JS and is rendered initially and then intelligently updated.
-Pastes of HTML are caught, run through a parser and inserted into the JS object which then renders it all correctly.
+It needs to also be able to take an existing HTML structure, parse and convert it to the reactive structure so existing documents can be imported.
+It will need to understand and interpret CSS.

-This is all theoretical and just an idea.
-Granted large documents may perform poorly but we'll see how it goes.
+These ideas aren't new and exist in one open source form or another.
+I'm just attempting to bring them all together to make the best rich text editor out there.
 \\H